-Each year we have more than 300,000 visits in our emergency rooms.
-Located in Allentown, Bethlehem, East Stroudsburg, Hazleton and Pottsville, our expert providers care for minor injuries such as sprains or lacerations – up to severe medical emergencies like strokes, heart attacks or significant traumatic injuries.
+When the unthinkable happens, do not delay treatment.
+Lehigh Valley Health Network (LVHN) has safety measures in place protect you from a COVID-19 (coronavirus) infection.
+Located in Allentown, Bethlehem, East Stroudsburg, Hazleton and Pottsville, our expert providers care for emergencies like strokes, heart attacks or significant traumatic injuries.

 You will receive care from board-certified emergency medicine physicians who are supported by advanced practice clinicians with emergency care training and specially trained emergency nurses.
 We have one of the largest emergency medicine residencies in the country, which also gives us access to top emergency medicine trainees.

 If you are experiencing heart attack symptoms, including chest pain, shortness of breath or pain in your arms, neck, jaw or back – call 911.

 Lehigh Valley Heart Institute consistently ranks among the nation’s leaders in heart attack survival.
 Our MI Alert for Heart Attacks program saves lives and limits the amount of heart damage by educating area paramedics and emergency medical technicians (EMTs) to diagnose heart attacks in the field.

 If you’re suffering from a heart attack, paramedics will immediately begin treatment and call ahead to alert our emergency medicine providers of your arrival.

 - Angioplasty to open blocked arteries within 90 minutes

 - Cardiac bypass surgery to open blockages that cannot be fixed with angioplasty

 - Therapeutic hypothermia after the heart stops to lower the body’s core temperature – this slows metabolism and prevents swelling that can cause brain damage

 - Transfers of heart attack patients to LVHN hospitals where they receive treatment within 90 minutes or less